 Escape the Black Hole between Christmas and New Year’s Day

-It can be tempting to think that you are going to be a productivity machine in the week between the holidays, but reality often paints a different picture.
+It can be tempting to think that you are going to be a productivity machine in the week between the holidays, but that can be more challenging than we realize

 Instead, do one of the following:

 - Take the week off.
+Be one of the people who take a 8-day vacation.
 It’s a great time to spend with family and friends.
 Embrace the meaning of “Work to live.
 Don’t live to work”.
 Be deliberate with dis-engaging from work.

 - Go into the week with a clear vision of what you want to accomplish.
 It’s the old, “plan your work, and then work your plan” concept.

 If you are committed to working the week between the holidays, what can you do to make it effective?

 First, acknowledge that the week is going to be a little different.
 Many of your colleagues and customers are on vacation.
 You’re coming off a month of holiday cheer, parties, decorating, shopping, and running-around.
 And it can be hard to get fired up when there is less sunlight.

 Then, walk into December 26th with a clear plan for the remaining days of the year.
 Know what you are going to work on and you won’t bumble along into the week.

 To help, I tapped into my network to find out how other people approach this time.
 I went to my friends who were leaders in their fields to see how they were spending the last week of the year.